Review: British Airways First Class A380, London Heathrow – Vancouver

 - British Airways First Class: London – Vancouver

 Review: British Airways First Class, Airbus 380, London Terminal 3 – Vancouver

-At about T-45 minutes, we departed the Cathay Lounge.
-We headed for Gate 1, which happened to be the row where all the A380 gates are.
+At about forty five minutes before departure, we departed the Cathay Pacific First Class Lounge London Heathrow Terminal Three.
+We headed for Gate 1, which happened to be the short row where all the Airbus A380 gates are situated.
 We passed by the Emirates Lounge on the way and a large A380 from Emirates parked at Gate 7.

 We headed along the travellators through a well staffed document check with an army of three people checking documents on the concourse itself.
 We were then directed to the left where there was a proper and well marked shorter queue First Class and Priority Boarding Lane.

 We approached the gate where the call for First Class and One World Emerald had just been announced.
 We timed it well and walked straight on board.
-There were lots of people around but the gate was spacious enough that there were lots of space to navigate through the crowds.
+There were lots of people around but the gate was spacious enough that there were lots of space to navigate through the group without gate crowding.

 BA 85 – First Class (Z)

 LHR – YVR (London Heathrow T3 – Vancouver International)